 Entrepreneur Colin Hewitt experienced cash flow issues as the Managing Director of a digital design agency in the early 2000s.
 His cash flow issues became so serious that he started using a spreadsheet that he originally created to get out of his student debt in a bid to help his business.
 The spreadsheet he created was so effective that he turned it into an app called Float.

-Float helps thousands of businesses globally with their cash flow issues, helping them determine whether they need a loan, can afford to hire new members of staff and more.
+Float helps thousands of businesses globally with their cash flow issues, helping them determine whether they need a business loan, can afford to hire new members of staff and more.
 Colin believes strongly that cash flow is the single biggest problem keeping business owners like himself awake at the night.
 We chatted to Colin about the ways his app, Float, can help small businesses.

 “80% of failed businesses are the result of poor finance management and poor cash flow forecasting.
 A common challenge is not being adequately prepared for typical cash crunch scenarios, in which late paying customers, an unexpected expense, or a poor sales quarter leave a business short on cash.
 The consequences of this range from delayed payments and emergency financing to redundancies and, in the worst cases, bankruptcy.